We Know How to Fix Policing in America. We Do.

 Note: Due to lack of public interest, efforts to promote Civilian-Led Policing have been discontinued.

 For the community, we can do this, the official non-profit of Civilian-Led Policing is already organizing and advising grassroots activists who are getting the effort moving.
 Join them.
 For the police, current and former officers are already speaking out and working on the Civilian-Led Policing organization.
 More are realizing that Civilian-Led Policing will increase their chances of returning home to their loved ones and better serving their communities.
 It’s time.

 Michael Wood Jr. is a police management scholar who after spending a career in the USMC and Baltimore Police Department, took to dismantling the blue wall of silence and creating the pathway to reform; a model called Civilian-Led Policing.
-His fight for justice has included leading the historic Veterans for Standing Rock action in December of 2016, standing on the front lines of Black Lives Matter, opposing money in politics, and weaponizing the privileges of whiteness to elevate the voices of others.
+His fight for justice has included leading the historic Veterans for Standing Rock action in December of 2016, listening to the front lines of Black Lives Matter, opposing money in politics, and elevating the voices of others.
 You can find Michael in hundreds of media appearances, from HBO’s Fixing the System documentary with President Obama, to The Joe Rogan Experience, to published opinion pieces in The Guardian and Baltimore Sun, and everything in-between, where he furthers the discussion on criminal justice systems and institutions, and the needs of society.

 Attn:.
 (2016, November 29).
 ATTN: Featuring Michael Wood Jr. “Veterans are standing up for Standing Rock protesters.”.
 Retrieved from YouTube: https://youtu.be/nQ_62CLAods

 Balko, R. (2014, August 14).
 After Ferguson, how should police respond to protests?
 Retrieved from The Washington Post: https://wpo.st/_t4e2